St Brendan’s Church, Corrandulla

 Renovations were undertaken again in 2009 under the supervision of Fr Hugh Loftus, with a committee consisting of Mary Gilmore, Tom Kearney, and Ritchie Reddington.
 The work included re-roofing of the tower, together with removal of cement pointing and repointing of the stonework with lime mortar; removal of intermediate flooring and joisting and addition of a hardwood ceiling to the entrance hall underneath the tower.
 The main attic of the church was also insulated, gutters and downpipes were restored and remounted, and overhead power lines were moved underground.
 The interior was then painted and re-carpeted.
 The stone baptismal font, commissioned by Rev. Ansbro in 1887, was moved back to the right side of the altar, having been placed inside the gate of Corrandulla Cemetery for some years previously.

 Rev. Thomas Loftus died in 1839, having overseen much of the construction work.
-The church has been under the care of thirteen parish priests since then: Myles Sheridan (appointed 1840, transferred to Louisburgh in 1847), Thomas Keaveney (appointed 1847, died January 1858), Peter Waldron (appointed July 1858, died January 1877), Laurence Ansbro (appointed March 1877, died March 1910), Thomas Hosty (appointed April 1910, died November 1920), Michael Hannon (appointed 1920, died August 1928), Edward Canon McGough (appointed December 1928, transferred to Newport, June 1940), Patrick Garvey (appointed June 1940, died August 1963), Thomas Martin (appointed 1963, retired July 1980, died November 1980), Patrick Vincent O’Brien (appointed 1980, died June 1989), Martin Canon Newell (appointed 1989, retired to Claran in 2006, retired as Assistant Priest in Claran in 2018, died January 2023), Hugh Loftus (appointed 2007, transferred to An Cheathrú Rua, 2018), and Seán Cunningham (the incumbent, appointed 2018).
+The church has been under the care of thirteen parish priests since then: Myles Sheridan (appointed 1840, transferred to Louisburgh in 1847), Thomas Keaveney (appointed 1847, died January 1858), Peter Waldron (appointed July 1858, died January 1877), Laurence Ansbro (appointed March 1877, died March 1910), Thomas Hosty (appointed April 1910, died November 1920), Michael Hannon (appointed 1920, died August 1928), Edward Canon McGough (appointed December 1928, transferred to Newport, June 1940), Patrick Garvey (appointed June 1940, died August 1963), Thomas Martin (appointed 1963, retired July 1980, died November 1980), Patrick Vincent O’Brien (appointed 1980, died June 1989), Martin Canon Newell (appointed 1989, retired to Claran in 2006, died January 2023), Hugh Loftus (appointed 2007, transferred to An Cheathrú Rua, 2018), and Seán Cunningham (the incumbent, appointed 2018).
 The parish priest’s residence from 1886 until the 1990s was at the presbytery, known as St Brendan’s, in Carrowbeg South.
 Prior to this, the priest’s residence was a thatched cottage in the townland of Mullaghadrum, opposite Drumgriffin boreen.
 The curate also resided in Corrandulla until the curate’s residence adjoining Annaghdown Church was constructed in 1906.
 In 1901 the curate was Rev. John O’Dea, who lived in a cottage in Gortroe, on the landholding of William Hession who lived in the next house.

 Several burials are marked in the church grounds: parish priests Laurence Ansbro, Thomas Hosty, Michael Hannon, Patrick Garvey, Thomas Martin, Patrick V. O’Brien are buried near the main door, as is Rev. Thomas Greaney of the Diocese of Jefferson City, a native of Glenrevagh, who died in Mississippi in 1967.
 Several of the nineteenth century parish priests are buried within the church, in the transept near the entrance to the Millennium Chapel.
 A large brass cross on the floor marked one of these burials until the concrete floor was carpeted in the mid-1960s.
 Several others are buried under the present choir seating area.
-Members of the Blake families of Cregg Castle and Annaghdown House are buried to the rear of the church, where an underground vault was constructed in the nineteenth century.
+Members of the Blake families of Cregg Castle and Annaghdown House are buried behind the church, where an underground vault was constructed in the nineteenth century.

 Thanks to Kathleen O’Shea (grandniece of James Rabbitt the younger) for useful information on the Rabbitts’ contribution to the church construction, and for her recollections of the church; and to Br Conal Thomas for information and photographs.